-If you need to return the autoloader or a component of the autoloader for service, contact support.dell.com.
+If you need to return the autoloader or a component of the autoloader for service, see Contacting Dell.
 The following steps will help you to prepare the autoloader for shipment, remove the autoloader from a rack, and package the autoloader.